Part of our Data & Analytics MCP category.

 What’s Not

 Requires a Tinybird account.
 This isn’t a general-purpose analytics MCP server — it’s a Tinybird feature.
 You need data already in Tinybird to use it.
-The free tier (0.5 vCPU, 10GB storage, 10 QPS, 1K queries/day) is functional but limiting.
-Paid plans start at $25/month (Developer tier).
+The free tier (0.25 vCPU, 10GB storage, 1K queries/day — down from 0.5 vCPU when we first reviewed) is functional but limiting.
+The Developer plan jumped from $25/month to $49/month in Tinybird’s January 2025 pricing restructure (now vCPU-hours based).

 Open-source repo is deprecated.
 The original tinybirdco/mcp-tinybird repository (80 stars, 125 commits) was archived in September 2025.
 The PyPI package tinybird-mcp-claude is stuck at v0.1.3 (December 2024) with only 2.9K total downloads.
 Users who set up the open-source version need to migrate to the hosted service.
 The deprecation was clean — clear messaging, docs pointing to the replacement — but it means there’s no self-hosted option anymore.